sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 Examples
 ----

-The following image shows that without the Deskew preprocessor, extraction from a skewed PDF fails.
+The following image shows that without the Deskew preprocessor, extraction from a skewed document fails.
 The Region method returns null, because the targeted date range is in an unexpected position (to the left of the anchor, `tenure`) rather than in the expected position (`below`):

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/deskew_1.png)